-Over the years, customer feedback has become a critical component of auto dealership success.
+Over the years, customer satisfaction surveys have become a critical component of auto dealership success.
 As proven by Gartner Research, companies that actively engage in listening to their customers through feedback, spend 25% less on customer retention than those that don’t.
 It’s a great opportunity to support your customers and boost your bottom line.

-Obtaining customer feedback is a topic we’ve covered before.
-It contains a lot of benefits and can really help you improve your operations and revenues.
+Obtaining customer feedback through the use of surveys is a topic we’ve covered before.
+It has a lot of benefits and can improve operations and revenue.
 However, as an automotive dealer implementing a feedback program for the first time, it’s important to know the scope of programs available and what would work best for your business.

 In this article, we explore the two most popular tactics to obtain feedback, how you can increase the quantity and quality of responses, and why feedback is so critical in this day and age.